23165063/weather-app/weather-app/README.md

 This project is created for educational purposes as part of a university assignment.

 ## Author
-Your Name - University Assignment Project
+Sihao Wang - University Assignment Project
-Contact: your.email@university.edu
+Contact: wangsihao74@gmail.com
-GitHub: @your-username
+GitHub: @23165063

 ## Next Steps
 - Run the application following the Quick Start guide